touchbit/retrofit-veslo/README.md

         registerJavaTypeConverter(jacksonConverter, Map.class, List.class);
         // use custom converter for custom model registerRawConverter(new CustomConverter<>(), CustomBody.class);
-        // use GsonConverter for any models in the package "com.example.model.gson" (strict match) registerPackageConverter(new GsonConverter(), "com.example.model.gson");
+        // use GsonConverter for any models in the package "com.example.model.gson" (wildcard match) registerPackageConverter(new GsonConverter(), "com.example.model.gson");
     }